 However, a boat can also sustain significant damage in these types of accidents.
 The sheer force of the crash can cause passengers to trip, slip, or fall overboard.
 Passengers who do not wear safety gear, including lifejackets, may be at risk of serious injury.

 Negligence is a common cause of this type of boat accident.
 However, operator negligence isn’t the only reason a vessel may collide with a person or a floating object.
 Other causes can include:

 - Limited visibility

 - Swimmers outside of designated swim areas, and

 Capsizing occurs when a boat turns on its side or upside down in the water.
 In many cases, capsizing is actually a secondary cause of injury in a boat accident.
 Boats are prone to capsizing when they are involved in other types of boat accidents.

 For example, it’s very possible for a boat to capsize after it collides with another vessel or a fixed object.
 The force of the crash may force the boat onto its side.
 In other cases, damage to the structure of the vessel in a crash can cause it to take on water and begin to turn.

 Passengers on a boat are at an increased risk of suffering water-related injuries (e.g., drowning, hypothermia) when a boat capsizes.
 The risk of other serious injuries, often caused by motors or propellors, is also much greater.

 Are you struggling with an injury after a Miami boat accident?
 Is someone else to blame?
-Contact our experienced legal team to learn about your legal options.
+Contact our experienced personal injury lawyers in Miami to learn about your legal options.
 You may have the right to demand compensation.
-Miami personal injury lawyer Boris Lavent can help you maximize your recovery.
-Call Lavent Law, P.A. to schedule a free consultation today.
+Our attorneys can help you maximize your recovery.
+Call to schedule a free consultation today.